 Faulkner alumna Cindy Dixon has seen first-hand how a simple bucket of fresh water can change the lives of those living in the villages of Tanzania, East Africa.
-As the crowned Ms. Senior Alabama World and Ms Sr. World 60s 1st Alternate, she’s using her pageant platform to spread the message of the faith-based nonprofit, Bucket by Bucket.
+As the crowned Ms. Senior Alabama World 2020 and Ms Sr. World 60s 1st Alternate 2020, she has been using her pageant platform to spread the message of the faith-based nonprofit, Bucket by Bucket.

 Dixon has witnessed Bucket by Bucket build nine wells and one water collection system in Tanzania and has personally seen how just one well has changed the lives of those who live nearby both physically and spiritually.

 “I have known how wonderful Bucket by Bucket is,” Dixon said.
 “We prayed for the mission work in Tanzania and we discovered the biggest thing they need is clean water.
 Mosquito River is where we work with the congregation there to host Bible classes and set up a school of preaching.
 Because we built the first well there, their mission has been so successful!
 We have those who attend the Bible classes convert to Christianity and are baptized.
 They came for life-giving water and they got the Living Water.”